-An increasing reliance on solar and wind power has raised concern about system ability to consistently satisfy electricity demand.
+An increasing reliance on variable renewable energy has raised concern about system ability to continuously satisfy electricity demand.
 This paper examines countries' unilateral incentives to achieve supply security through capacity reserves and market integration in a multinational electricity market.
-Capacity reserves protect consumers against blackouts and extreme prices, but distort consumption and investment.
-Market integration alleviates supply constraints, but requires costly network reinforcement.
-Capacity reserves can be up- or downward distorted, but network investment is always insufficient in equilibrium.
-Capacity reserves are smaller when there are financial markets or when dispatched solely to resolve domestic supply constraints.
+Capacity reserves protect consumers against blackouts and extreme prices, but distort the market.
+Market integration reduces supply imbalances, but requires network investment.
+Equilibrium capacity reserves can be too high or low, but network investment is always insufficient relative to the total welfare maximizing level.
+Capacity reserves are smaller when there are financial markets or when aimed at solving domestic supply constraints.